UI Generation: Letting AI Shape the Interface

 Let's build a simple app that lets a user ask for a weather forecast, and in response, the AI will generate a weather card component.

-1. Define the Component Schemas with Zod
+1. Define the Tool Input with Zod

 // lib/ui-generation/schemas.ts